danjhively/DBFoundations-Module07/docs/index.md

 ### Scalar vs. Inline vs. Multi-Statement Functions
-o	Scalar Function
+- Scalar Function
-•	Returns a scalar value
+  * Returns a scalar value
-•	Can accept parameters
+  * Can accept parameters
-o	Inline Function
+- Inline Function
-•	Returns a table value
+  * Returns a table value
-•	Can accept parameters
+  * Can accept parameters
-•	Doesn't define the returned table
+  * Doesn't define the returned table
-•	Structure is primarily inside the Return statement where the table values get selected o	Multi-Statement Function
+  * Structure is primarily inside the Return statement where the table values get selected
+- Multi-Statement Function
-•	Returns a table value
+  * Returns a table value
-•	Can accept parameters
+  * Can accept parameters
-•	Defines the returned table
+  * Defines the returned table
-•	Structure is primarily outside the Return statement where the created table gets filled in
+  * Structure is primarily outside the Return statement where the created table gets filled in